PayPal Philippines

 ———

-Photo courtesy of Laughing Squid
+Photo credit: Laughing Squid